Create and Edit Duration and Rates

 Edit a Duration

-In the second section, the duration itself is calculated based on the rule selected in the Duration Length Rule dropdown menu, with the default rule being Sum of all TC Rates.
+In the bottom-part of the Duration Details section, the duration itself is calculated based on the rule selected in the Duration Length Rule dropdown menu, with the default rule being Sum of all TC Rates.
 You can select the duration's time unit as well.
-However, if you enable Time Automation, the unit is set to only 'Day'.
+All of the units can be of type 'Day' or 'Month'.

 Enable Time Automation

-In the third section, you can tick the Time Automation checkbox, which then enables the Default Rate Length, the rule of Duration Length Rule is defaulted to Maximum Duration + Variance, and the rates will be generated automatically within the Rate table at the bottom of the modal.
-Changing the default rate length will delete all existing TC rates, and re-generate new ones based on the new value and current rule.
-The current rule decides how duration is calculated, as mentioned above.
-You can also change min/max and/or variance fields, which the duration and TC rates will update accordingly (except for the duration's time unit, as mentioned).
+Also in the bottom-part of the Duration Details section, you can tick ON the Time Automation checkbox.
+This will enable the Default Rate Length selector, and the rule of Duration Length Rule will be defaulted to Maximum Duration + Variance.
+Then, the rates will be generated automatically within the Rate list at the right-side of this section.
+Changing the default rate length will delete all existing TC rates, and re-generate new ones based on the new value, along with the current rule.
+The current rule decides how duration is calculated, as mentioned in above paragraph.
+You can also change min/max and/or variance fields, which the duration and TC rates will update accordingly (this will not automatically impact the duration's time unit).

 E.g., take the below example; if time automation is enabled, the duration length rule will become Maximum Duration + Variance*, which is here 20 days + 2 days = 22 days under duration.
 Since default rate length is now enabled, we can now override the defaulted 22 days, to e.g. 10 days:

 As you can see, we have now generated 3 TC rates, which first and second ones have durations of 10 days each, and the remaining of 2 days in the third.
-Hence, the input of duration rate length decides how many are generated until we reach the duration.
-The action of enabling this checkbox will also delete all existing TC Rates, and re-generate new ones based on the current rule.
-Ticking it off will keep the rates as is, but you can change them or delete them however you like again.
+Hence, the input of duration rate length decides how many rates are generated, until we reach the duration.
+Ticking it OFF will keep the rates as is, but you can change them or delete them however you like again.

 *You can override the rule even if it's defaulted at Maximum Duration + Variance.